ArturoDent/find-and-transform/README.md

 		"replace": "\\U$1",               // all the "args" are optional "isRegex": true,
 		"restrictFind": "selections",
-		"cursorMoveSelect": "IIF"         // this text will be selected; "$" goes to the end of the line }
+		"cursorMoveSelect": "IIF"         // this text will be selected; "$" goes to the end of the selections }
 },
 ```